lyzadanger/lyza-dot-com/src/content/posts/2016/01/12/making-a-service-worker/index.md

 It's also important to note that service workers **require HTTPS** to work.
 There is an important and useful exception to this rule: service workers work for `localhost` on insecure `http`, which is a relief because setting up local SSL can sometimes be a slog.

-**TODO** At time of writing, these examples fully work in Chrome (what version, Lyza?) and (Firefox beta??).
-There's hope for other browsers shipping service worker in the near future.
+**TODO** Browser compatibility

 --------------

-## Building a service worker
+## Registering, installing and activating a service worker

 Now that we've taken care of some theory, we can start putting together our service worker.

-### Installing and activating our service worker

-To install and activate our service worker, we want to listen out for `install` and `activate` events and act on them.
+To install and activate our service worker, we want to listen for `install` and `activate` events and act on them.
 We can start with an empty file for our service worker and add a couple of `eventListeners`.

 In `serviceWorker.js`: